 While you’re doing all this prep work for any eventual legal action, you can file a noise complaint in New York by calling 311 or using the dedicated webpage.
 One advantage is that you can remain anonymous if you like, but it’s not as if your neighbor won’t figure out that you might be the potential complainer.

 Furthermore, many will consider filing a noise complaint in New York as an aggressive act.
-This is because the complaints are forwarded to the local police precinct, and your neighbor could end up with police officers at their door.
+This is because the complaints are forwarded to the local police precinct.
+So there is a chance your neighbor could end up with police officers at their door.

-Of course, if you’ve tried to come to an amicable resolution and have been ignored, or your neighbor was aggressive, then you really should file that complaint.
+Of course, if you’ve tried to come to an amicable resolution and have been ignored, or your neighbor was aggressive.
+That shows that you really should file that complaint.

 Filing a lawsuit can get really expensive, and there’s no guarantee you’ll win.
 So, before you start down this path, try talking to the board to see if they can help.